International students will need a Confirmation of Acceptance for Studies for a Student visa.

 Accommodation - Information for International Students

-Please find a recording of one of the webinars from the last intake Accommodation for International Students which was ran jointly with Unipol (you will need to register with GoToMeetings as if you were attending the webinar).
-Please note that the information in the webinars is subject to change and regularly updated, so the live webinars will have the most recent advice.
+Please find a recording of one of the accommodation webinars from July 2024 which was ran jointly with Unipol (applicants will need to register with GoToMeetings as if they were attending the webinar).
+Please note that the information in the webinars is subject to change, therefore applicants should attend a live webinar for the most up-to-date information.

 Pre-Arrival Webinar

-Please find a recording of one of the webinars from the last intake Pre-arrival webinar from the last intake here (you will need to register with GoToMeetings as if you were attending the webinar).
-Please note that the information in the webinars is subject to change and regularly updated, so the live webinars will have the most recent advice.
+Please find a recording of one of the pre-arrival webinars from July 2024 (applicants will need to register with GoToMeetings as if they were attending the webinar).
+Please note that the information in the webinars is subject to change, therefore applicants should attend a live webinar for the most up-to-date information.